Commonwealth Universe, Age 1, Volume 3: Slipping the Weave 3d cover 2024 final

 Rorin

 That meant pilots like Rorin Pace, whether explorers or the defenders of planets and space lanes, were always on top of the most accurate and new information.
 Not just because they treated Wrinkleship pilots and other augmented folk with respect.
-Not just because they valued their many talents and the work they did to make exploration and colonization efforts safer for everyone.
-Not just because those who lived most of their lives in space had constant access and exposure to those who were slowly, quietly, in increasing numbers fleeing the central core of civilization for the vast distances and attenuated reach of the CAW.

 What many people either didn’t know, or chose to ignore, was the fact that the best pilots had just a little bit of khrystal in their blood and bones and brains.
 It made them faster, tougher, more sensitive.
 Some of them believed their sensitivity to energy pulses let them merge in a subconscious way with the navigational computers in their ships.
 It also made them sympathetic to the regular waves of oppression Khybors faced.
 When news of the massacre on Norbra reached them, lunars after the fact, the pilots and their support teams shared burning outrage and fury and anguish.
 Some wanted to rise up in rebellion, maybe even attack the government that had allowed extremists like the Set’ri to have a voice and even gain political and military power, so attacks on entire settlements could occur.
 Others advocated to pull away from the Central Allied Worlds altogether, deprive the military of the invaluable colonizing, military, defensive and medical services and advances provided by Khybors and the khrystal that they controlled and that made them what they were.

 Rorin tended more toward the “abandon the bannihackers and let them flounder” mindset, but he had grown up with the leading family of all Khybors, the bloodline that had started their acknowledged separate race.
 He knew the struggles they had endured, he knew their plans and reasoning and the guidelines they had established for keeping their people safe.
 Better to stay quiet and present a façade of being more civilized than the civilization that couldn’t decide if Khybors were saviors, a gift from Fi’in, a threat, or just a tool and resource to be used up and discarded as quickly as possible.
 Better to quietly, discretely build up their strength and resources, much as their avowed enemies, the Set’ri had done for generations now.
 Better to hide their strength until they could pick up and flee far enough away that the CAW would never find them.
-Or if the ordinary Human race ever caught up with them, it would take so long they would forget what and why they feared Khybors.
+Or if the ordinary human race ever caught up with them, it would take so long they would forget why they feared Khybors.

-Rorin wept when he received confirmation, after nearly ten lunars, that Elin Leto, his childhood friend, was the only adult Khybor who had survived.
+Rorin wept when he received confirmation, after nearly ten lunars, that Elin Leto, his childhood friend, had survived.
 She had been out on an exploration trip, just her and her three bond beasts.
 He ached for her, when he read the reports of how Kitcairn Torrel, in charge of colony defensive systems, had been shot out of the sky, defending the settlements full of families.
 Not just because he knew Kick and respected and admired him, but because Elin had been planning to marry him.
 At least, that was what Kick told him, the last time they met, when Rorin had challenged his worthiness and the other pilot had beaten him in a fair but bruising fistfight.

 That fight had taught Rorin something surprising.
 Not just that there was at least one man in the universe who was a better fighter than him, but how he really felt about Elin.
 They had always been best friends, co-conspirators in mischief.
 He always knew he loved her, and she loved him, but he hadn’t been aware of the depths and dimensions of that love until he knew another man had won her heart.